emrekursatt/OrderManagementSystem/Readme.md

 - Create an order:
 - paymentMethod = CREDIT_CARD, PAYPAL, CASH, BANK_TRANSFER
+- After an order is created, a message is triggered via RabbitMQ.
+This message is processed asynchronously by the Customer Service.Customer Service checks the total number of orders placed by the customer.
+If the customer's total order count exceeds a specific threshold (e.g., 10 or 20 orders), their tier information is updated accordingly.
+This process ensures that customer tier progression is dynamically and efficiently managed in real time.
    ```bash
    curl -X 'POST' 'http://localhost/order/api/v1/orders/create-order?paymentMethod=CREDIT_CARD'         -H 'Authorization: Bearer TOKEN'
    ```